top of page

 Overview:

-Poor vaccine coverage is of great concern worldwide, with the recent pandemic, socioecomonic barriers, policitical issues, as well as the spread of disinformation all being cited as contributors.
+Poor vaccine coverage is of great concern worldwide, with the recent pandemic, socioeconomic barriers, political issues, as well as the spread of disinformation all being cited as contributors.
 The consequences, in terms of outbreaks of vaccine-preventable diseases, such as measles, are now on our doorstep.
-This session aims to outline the issues and discuss how we can all realistically contribute to expanding protection.
-Update on vaccine coverage locally, in the Asia-Pacific region, and world-wide, potential consequences of poor vaccine coverage, drivers of vaccine hesitancy and potential, achievable, solutions.
+This session aims to outline the pressing issues and discuss how we can all contribute to improving vaccine confidence and uptake and expanding protection in the Asia-Pacific region and Australia through understanding the drivers of vaccine hesitancy and potential, achievable, solutions.
+Regional health security is all our responsibility: how can we work together to enhance the health and wellbeing of our communities and minimise duplication of efforts.

 Symposium #2 - Increasing vaccination demand and uptake: The critical role for behavioural and social science